NikhiL-Developer03/API-Test-Projects/README.md

    - Description: Transfers money between two accounts
    - Response: Object with updated source and destination account information

-### Testing Flow

-For the most effective testing in Postman:

-1. First create books and bank accounts using the POST endpoints
-2. Then use the GET endpoints to verify they were created correctly
-3. Test the functionality with the PUT endpoints (borrow/return books, deposit/withdraw/transfer money)
-4. Verify the changes with GET endpoints

-You can use Postman or another API testing tool to test these endpoints.

 ## Project Structure

 ```